lifethroughcode/hylia.blog/src/posts/beginner-steps-to-digital-security.md

 I would highly recommend not posting photos of your children online.
 There are so many risks involved with doing this, the biggest risk is child predators using these pictures, and it does happen.
 I could write a whole post about this topic and possibly will in future.

-The more information you post online about your life the more vulnerable you become
+The more information you post online about your life the more vulnerable you become.
+It can be nice to share goals and achievements but be careful who you are sharing this with, and is the risk worth it.